farhiongit/message-in-the-bottle/README.md

 - A *capacity* set to `UNBUFFERED` or 1 defines an unbuffered queue (default, suitable for most purposes.)

+  This the choice for thread synchronization through messages.

 - A *capacity* set to `UNLIMITED` or 0 defines a queue of infinite capacity.

   This configuration allows easy communication between producers and consumers without any constraints on synchronization.
+  It can be useful for asynchronous I/O for example, as in [`hanoi.c`](examples/hanoi.c).

   It allocates and desallocates capacity dynamically as needed for messages in the pipe between producers and consumers.
   It is therefore slower than an `UNBUFFERED` queue or a queue with fixed capacity.
   It should be used with care as it could exhaust memory if the producer rate exceeds dramatically the consumer rate.